Héctor Zamora

-Héctor Zamora (born 1974 in Mexico City) is a Mexican visual artist living and working in São Paulo, Brazil.
-In 2020 he was awarded the roof commission at the Metropolitan Museum of Art in New York City for which he created Lattice Detour.
-Writing in the New York Times art critic Holland Cotter said of the work ..."it’s a monument to openness over enclosure, lightness over heaviness, transience over permanence.
+Héctor Zamora (born 1974 in Mexico City) is a Mexican visual artist currently living and working in São Paulo, Brazil.
+In 2020, he was awarded the roof commission at the Metropolitan Museum of Art in New York City, for which he created Lattice Detour.
+Writing in the New York Times, art critic Holland Cotter said of the work: "it’s a monument to openness over enclosure, lightness over heaviness, transience over permanence.
 It’s also an image fraught with political meaning about what a wall — and specifically the planned U.S.-Mexico border wall hailed as “beautiful” by our current president — should be and do"......

-For the 2021 Bruges Triennial he has executed a giant red scaffolding structure around an Austrian Pine tree in the centre of the walled garden of Gezellehuis.
+For the 2021 Bruges Triennial, Zamora executed a giant red scaffolding structure around an Austrian Pine tree in the centre of the walled garden of Gezellehuis.

 Biography

-Héctor Zamora works in installation, performance, and sculpture.
+Zamora works in installation, performance, and sculpture.
 He received his B.A. in Graphic Design from the Universidad Autónoma Metropolitana Xochimilco (UAM-X) Campus in Mexico in 1998, and completed postgraduate coursework in structural geometry at the UNAM in Mexico City.
-He has been exhibiting his artwork since 2000, and has produced a significant body of work in public spaces.
+Zamora has been exhibiting his artwork since 2000, and has produced a significant body of work in public spaces.
 Zamora currently lives in So Paulo, Brazil.
-The artist works around the world in public spaces with common construction materials.
-He strives to challenge the way people perceive urban or architectural areas as well as bring light to social change by using materials that relate within that place to create constructions that connect with traits or social patterns of that space and surroundings.
-By redefining the traditional exhibitions, Héctor Zamora's work creates conflict between the traditional roles of public and private spaces.
-In some of his creations, Zamora make us question social institutional structures.
+The artist works around the world in public spaces, often using common construction materials.
+He strives to challenge the way people perceive urban or architectural areas as well as bring light to social change by using materials that resonate within that place to create constructions that connect with traits or social patterns of that space and surroundings.
+By redefining the traditional exhibition context, Zamora's work creates conflict between the traditional roles of public and private spaces.
+In some of his creations, Zamora compels viewers to question social institutional structures.